 Annual 'Let It Grow May' Challenge

-What is 'Let It Grow May' challenge?
+What is the 'Let It Grow May' challenge?

-What is pollination and what are pollinators?
+What is pollination, and what are pollinators?

 source: https://www.gardeners.com/